llm-misinformation/llm-misinformation-survey/README.md

 >
 > More resources on "**LLMs Meet Misinformation**" are on the website: https://llm-misinformation.github.io/
 >
 >Any suggestion, comment or related discussion is welcome.
-Please let us know by email (cchen151@hawk.iit.edu) or wechat (ID: alexccychen)
+Correspondence to: Kai Shu (<kai.shu@emory.edu>)

 If you find our survey or paper list useful, we will greatly appreacite it if you could consider citing our paper:
 ```